What to pack in your hospital bag

 - Make sure your phone is charged, you never know if you’ll need to make a call when you’re en route or at the maternity unit.

 - Put some towels and water in the car, just in case you get stuck in traffic or labour progresses a lot faster than expected.

-- Have a car seat for the baby in the car, and try setting it up in advance so you know how it works when it’s time to bring the baby home.
+- Have a in the car, and try setting it up in advance so you know how it works when it’s time to bring the baby home.

-Download this checklist to keep on your phone as the due date approaches.
+Download our hospital bag checklist to keep on your phone as the due date approaches.